-The two-step workflows (both model-based and HMAC-based) require that your user model define the following fields, which are found on Django's default user model:
+The two-step activation workflows - both HMAC- and model-based - require that your user model have the following fields:

 - email a CharField or EmailField holding the user's email address.
-This field is required by RegistrationForm. - password a CharField holding the user's password. - is\active a BooleanField indicating whether the user's account is active.
+Note that this field is required by RegistrationForm, which is a difference from Django's default UserCreationForm. - is active a BooleanField indicating whether the user's account is active.

-You also must specify the attribute USERNAME\FIELD on your custom user model to denote the field used as the username, and that field must accept string values.
+You also must specify the attribute USERNAME\FIELD on your user model to denote the field used as the username.
+Additionally, your user model must implement the email\user method for sending email to the user.

-Additionally, the model-based workflow requires this field:
+The model-based activation workflow requires one additional field:

-• date\joined - a DateField or DateTimeField indicating when the user joined the site.
+• date\joined-a DateField or DateTimeField indicating when the user's account was registered.